 Read more Read more Read more

-But making the links more contextual like "Read more Dynamites awards in pictures" would make the interface overloaded and repetitive, helping one group to the detriment of another.
+But making the links more visually contextual like “Read more Dynamites awards in pictures” would make the interface overloaded and repetitive, helping one group to the detriment of another.

 We need a way to satisfy both and one way to do this is with an

 aria-label to modify the accessible name, like so:

 <h3>Dynamites awards in pictures</h3> <p>Teaser content ...</p> <a href="" aria-label="Read more Dynamites awards in pictures">Read more</a>

 This keeps the visual the same but makes the links make sense to screen‐reader users as they will see a list of links like this: